 RICARDO SANDOVAL PALOS

-Ricardo Sandoval Palos is a journalist and consultant.
+Ricardo Sandoval Palos is a senior editor for National Public Radio.
 Previously, he was a senior researcher for Human Rights Watch and an editor at the Center for Public Integrity.
 Before that he was assistant city editor and weekend city editor at the Sacramento Bee, where his reporters covered health, transportation and environmental issues.
 Sandoval Palos also was a Latin America correspondent, based in Mexico City, for the Dallas Morning News and Knight Ridder Newspapers.
 He has written extensively about drug trafficking and investigated the serial murders of women in Ciudad Juarez.
 Sandoval Palos’ career has spanned three decades and includes award-winning coverage of the savings and loan scandal and the deregulation of public utility companies.
 His list of awards includes the Overseas Press Club and the Inter-American Press Association, for “Lost in Transit,” a probe of profiteering in the international remittance business, and the Gerald Loeb prize for business journalism.
 He co-authored of the biography “The Fight in the Fields: Cesar Chavez and the Farmworkers Movement” published by Harcourt.
 He was born in Mexico and raised in San Diego, California.

 Peter Eisler is an investigative reporter at USA TODAY, where he’s explored problems ranging from lax enforcement of U.S. safe drinking water laws to poor security at Russia’s chemical weapons stockpiles.
 His work has helped spur major changes in public policy, including laws requiring compensation for sick nuclear weapons workers, improved fire protections in nursing homes, and better safety testing for school lunch food.
 In 2013, Eisler shared the Gerald Loeb Award for online journalism, the Hillman Prize for Web-based investigative reporting, and the duPont-Columbia Award for digital journalism.
 He’s also won honors in the Barlett and Steele Awards for Investigative Reporting, the National Headliner Awards, the National Press Club Awards, the Awards for Excellence in Health Care Journalism, and other national competitions.
 In addition to his work with FIJ, Eisler volunteers as a high school teaching fellow for the News Literacy Project in Washington, DC.